Position Statement on Medical Assistance in Dying (MAiD)

 The Revd.
 Chris Dow explains the rationale for offering this new option beginning in 2021 in the BCP mobile app.
 Read the full article here.

 The New Prayer

-“For Reconciliation with the Jews”
+“For Reconciliation with the Jewish People”

 In 2018-2019, a movement was underway to delete the prayer found on page 41 of the BCP, “For the Conversion of the Jews”.
 Quite apart from arguments as to whether the prayer is actually anti-Semitic or not, the Society was concerned that an attempt was being made to modify the Prayer Book without going through the required canonical steps of securing a two-thirds majority in favour of the motion in each of the three houses of Bishops, Clergy and Laity at two successive General Synods.
 Moreover, the proposal was to simply delete the prayer and put nothing in its place, without even considering how the prayer might be modified or possibly replaced.
 This cavalier approach to deleting material in the Prayer Book seemed to the Society to be setting an undesirable and dangerous precedent.
 Accordingly, representatives of the Society approached the movers of the motion and successfully proposed a replacement prayer, which was almost unanimously approved at the following General Synod, and moreover received high praise from the Jewish groups that were consulted.
 The whole process is documented in the Easter 2018, Michaelmas 2018, Lent 2019 and Thanksgiving 2019 issues of the PBSC Newsletter.
 The prayer received final assent at the General Synod of 2023, and will be included in all future editions of the 1962 Canadian BCP.

 “Redeeming the Time”